 PepsiCo Inc (PEP) Comm Stk USD0.0166 (Crest Depository Interest)

-Pepsi’s revenue grew by 1.9% on an organic basis, reaching $22.5bn in the second quarter, ignoring the impact of exchange rates.
-Growth was driven by higher prices, as drink volumes remained flat and food volumes declined by 2.0%.
-Quaker Foods saw the biggest decline, with volumes down 17%.
+Pepsi’s revenue grew by 1.3% on an organic basis, reaching $23.3bn in the third quarter, ignoring currency impacts.
+Growth was driven entirely by higher prices as volumes of both food and drink fell.
+Quaker Foods continues to see the biggest decline in volumes due to product recalls after contamination concerns.

-Full-year organic revenue growth expectations have been downgraded from “at least” 4% to just 4%.
+Full-year organic revenue growth guidance has been downgraded for the second time in as many quarters, with management now expecting low single-digit growth (previously around 4% growth).
 Earnings per share (EPS) guidance of at least $8.15 remains unchanged.

 Our view

-Pepsi’s second quarter was another weak one on the revenue front, with organic growth stalling to low single digits.
-Moderate price hikes have been enough to offset falling food volumes for now.
-But with a small downgrade to full-year revenue expectations, Pepsi doesn’t expect growth to ramp up too much in the near future.
+Pepsi’s third quarter was another weak one on the revenue front.
+Price hikes are just about doing enough to keep organic growth moving in the right direction.
+But a second revenue downgrade in as many quarters means Pepsi doesn’t expect growth to ramp up too much in the near future.

 Cost-cutting initiatives have continued at pace though, helping to offset some of the impacts of lower volumes and keeping profits moving higher.
 That's impressive but remember, cost cuts are more like a plaster than a longer-term treatment.

 Looking ahead, we anticipate easing cost inflation, which should slow the rate of price hikes and revive some demand for Pepsi's products.
-Growth from a more sustainable mix of price and volume would be welcome.
+Growth from a more sustainable mix of price and volume would be welcome, but nothing is guaranteed.

 Overall, we consider Pepsi's variety of brands and history of strong execution a real bonus.
-But with volumes moving in the wrong direction, we're likely to see the rate of price hikes slow this year, and revenue and profit growth along with it.
+But with volumes moving in the wrong direction, we're likely to see the rate of price hikes slow in the near term, and revenue and profit growth along with it.

 Environmental, social and governance (ESG) risk